 If you need moisture, my favourite product that I use and recommend is the Matrix Biolage Hydrasource Conditioner/Conditioning Balm.
-Use code CURLMAVEN for 15% off.
+Use code CURLMAVEN for 20% off.
 I get the 1000ml tub, which is such great value for money, especially with the discount code!
 It’s potent stuff though, so only use a little!
 If you’re in America, Sally’s GVP Conditioning Balm is the generic, cheaper version.
-If you need more protein, my favourite deep conditioners are Hairfinity Strengthening Amino Masque – use code CURLMAVEN for 15% off, and Curl Junkie’s Repair Me! (only available in America).
-I prefer to use them as part of my Modified Rice Water Treatment.
+If you need more protein, my favourite deep conditioners are Hairfinity Strengthening Amino Masque, and Curl Junkie’s Repair Me! (only available in America) or Act + Acre Restorative Hair Mask.
+I prefer to use them with my Modified Rice Water Treatment.
 I’ll also add a tablespoon (or two if I really need it!) of the Aphogee Two Step Protein Treatment, Step 1 to it as well.
-If your hair is pretty balanced and you just want a good deep conditioner that has a good balance of both protein and moisture, then I use and recommend the Phyto Joba Moisturizing Mask – use code CURLMAVEN for 15% off.
-Innersense Hydrating Hair Masque – if you live outside America, you can get it here, and get 10% off using code CURLMAVEN.
+If your hair is pretty balanced and you just want a good deep conditioner that has a good balance of both protein and moisture, then I use and recommend the Phyto Joba Moisturizing Mask – use code CURLMAVEN for 20% off.
+Innersense Hydrating Hair Masque – if you live outside America, using code CURLMAVEN for 10% off at The Clean Beauty Edit and Kiyo Beauty.

 Putting it all together